 - To further develop, customize and improve the Services and your user experience, based on common or personal preferences, experiences and difficulties;

-- To contact our Visitors, Users and Partners with general or personalized service-related messages and calls (such as password-retrieval emails or support or billing-related calls) and promotional messages and calls (such as with respect to new features or special offers and opportunities etc.); and to facilitate, sponsor and offer certain events and promotions;
+- To contact our Visitors, Users and Partners with general or personalized service-related messages and calls, and promotional messages and calls (as further described in Section 6 below); and to facilitate, sponsor and offer certain events and promotions;

 - To support and enhance our data security and content compliance measures, including for the purposes of preventing and mitigating the risks of fraud, abuse, error or any illegal or prohibited activity;